Selecting Energy Efficient Inputs using Graph Structure: Computational Cost Comparison

 The FLP formulation as an ILP does not lend itself to an evaluation of the computational complexity directly as it depends strongly on the particular underlying algorithm and its implementation.
-An alternative metric that often correlates with the computational complexity of solving an ILP is the number of nonzeros that appear in the constraint matrix.
+An alternative metric that often correlates with the computational complexity of solving an ILP is the number of nonzero {entries} that appear in the constraint matrix.
 The constraint matrix that appears in our ILP contains $(n+3np)$ nonzeros, which grows at worst quadratically in $n$ if the number of targets $p$ grows linearly with $n$, thus it grows more slowly than the greedy algorithm.
-Our implementation which uses the GNU Linear Programming Kit \cite{glpk} to solve the ILP returns a set of driver nodes faster than the greedy algorithm every time it was compared.
+Our implementation which uses the GNU Linear Programming Kit \citep{glpk} to solve the ILP returns a set of driver nodes faster than the greedy algorithm every time it was compared.
 As for the LPGM, the FLP formulation does not suffer from overflow or underflow issues during the solution of the Lyapunov equation that appears in Alg. \ref{alg:gradient} to which the LPGM heuristic is prone.
-The FLP method also performed considerably faster than the LPGM heuristic for all comparisons made. \begin{IEEEbiography}[{ }] {Isaac Klickstein} received the Ph.D. degree in mechanical engineering at the University of New Mexico, Albuquerque NM, 87131, in 2020.\\ Prior to graduating, he was a doctoral student in the Chaos Lab at UNM where he published over a dozen peer reviewed journal papers and was a member of an invited session at the 2019 SIAM Conference on Applications of Dynamical Systems.
-His interests include optimal control, controlling distributed networks, and dynamics on lattices. \end{IEEEbiography} \begin{IEEEbiography}[{ }] {Francesco Sorrentino} received a master's degree in Industrial Engineering in 2003 and a Ph.D. in Control Engineering in 2007 both from the University of Naples Federico II (Italy).
-His expertise is in dynamical systems and controls, with particular emphasis on nonlinear dynamics and optimal control.
-His work includes studies on dynamics and control of complex dynamical networks and hypernetworks, adaptation in complex systems, sensor adaptive networks, coordinated autonomous vehicles operating in a dynamically changing environment, and identification of nonlinear systems.
-He is interested in applying the theory of dynamical systems to model, analyze, and control the dynamics of complex distributed energy systems, such as power networks and smart grids.
-Subjects of current investigation are evolutionary game theory on networks (evolutionary graph theory), the dynamics of large networks of coupled neurons, and the use of optimal control to design drug dosage schedules for biomedical applications.\\ He has published more than 50 papers in international scientific peer reviewed journals.
-He is the awardee of the National Institutes of Health Trailblazer Award from the National Institute of Biomedical Imaging and Bioengineering (NIBIB.) \end{IEEEbiography}
+The FLP method also performed considerably faster than the LPGM heuristic for all comparisons made.